sfc-aqua/quisp/README.md

   before other interesting things start to happen.
 We are working on a way to pre-calculate this, so that you can choose to either include tomography or not.)
-* *entanglement swapping*, with limitations on source and destination.
+* *entanglement swapping*.

-Missing essential features (these will be done before release 0.2.0, the first projected stable release):

-* more general entanglement swapping
+Current generic networking-level status:

 * fully blocking circuit switching
 * random pairwise traffic pattern (flat distribution)

 Upcoming features in near-term releases:

-* resource allocation & multiplexing
+* more general resource allocation & multiplexing
 * more general mechanism for establishing traffic patterns
 * MSM links
 * graph states at the link level